Brad Schneider (rugby league)

-Brad Schneider (born 15 February 2001) is an Australian professional rugby league footballer who plays as a for the Penrith Panthers in the National Rugby League.
-He won the 2024 NRL Grand Final with the Penrith Panthers.
+Brad Schneider (born 15 February 2001) is an Australian professional rugby league footballer who plays as a for the Dolphins in the National Rugby League (NRL).
+He previously played for the Penrith Panthers (including their successful 2024 NRL Grand Final) and the Canberra Raiders.

 Background

-Schneider was born in Adelaide, South Australia and was raised in Townsville, Queensland, Australia.
+Schneider is of German heritage..
+He was born in Adelaide, South Australia and was raised in Townsville, Queensland, Australia.